-Responsible Adventures provides a varied, interesting menu on treks throughout the Himalayas.
-Vegetarian, vegan and gluten-free meals can be catered for upon request, and other special diets can be accommodated with advance notice.
+Responsible Adventures is a pioneer in Wellness and gourmet trekking in the Himalayas.
+We provide a varied, interesting menu on treks throughout the Himalayas.
+Vegetarian, vegan, and gluten-free meals can be catered for upon request, and other special diets can be accommodated with advance notice.

 Trekking is not only fun, but it is beneficial for you.
 It helps in detoxifying the body while also nourishing the soul.
 Although to provide a better experience, we also tailor our meals to include superfoods as part of the ingredients, to keep you fit and healthy, while also assisting in acclimatization to high altitude.
 The combination of hiking in the pristine mountain air and healthy food makes trekking with us a complete wellness adventure.
 The specially designed meals are available on our trekking holidays in Nepal, Darjeeling, Sikkim, Ladakh in India and Tibet.
 Often our clients say that the food on our treks is even better than meals in the city.